Anyone having trouble incorporating music in your homeschool? It’s not as hard as you think! Try one of the following ideas today!

 Download a free printable pack called the Study A Composer Printable Pack to use with your 15-Minute Music Lesson on Bach and the Fugue.

 Last but not least, check out your local library or Netflix listing for some quality movies about composers, musicians, or even classic musicals.
 Amadeus, The Sound of Music, and Fiddler on the Roof are just a few of the movies that should be in every musician’s movie repertoire.

 Kathy Gossen seeks to encourage others to live for Jesus in the everyday.
-Whether its homeschooling two wiggly worms, organizing closets, or cooking for a picky eater, her life as an Oklahoma homemaker can sometimes feel far from glamorous.
+Whether it’s homeschooling two wiggly worms, organizing closets, or cooking for a picky eater, her life as an Oklahoma homemaker can sometimes feel far from glamorous.
 However, as Kathy shares on Cornerstone Confessions, anyone can be a domestic diva when they draw on the divine.
 She is the author of And the Word Became Flesh, Encompass Preschool Curriculum, and several other co-written endeavors.
-To learn more about Kathy, you can connect with her on her blog, Google Plus, Pinterest, Facebook, or Twitter.
+To learn more about Kathy, you can connect with her on her blog, Pinterest, or Facebook.